TAI-Medical-Lab/LPET-Reconstruction/README.md

-# Robust and Efficient Dual-Constraint Framework for Low-dose PET Reconstruction
+# Efficient Multi-Constraint Framework for Low-dose PET Reconstruction
 The code will be updated here